dphfox/technical-fluff/_posts/2024-01-28-square-checkboxes-a-gen-z-review.md

 ## The criteria

 I'm going to measure different designs based on certain criteria, in a totally subjective, personal-opinion, disagree-with-me way.
 I'll make sure I'm not designing them ultra-minimalist, and including a reasonable baseline of detail - the amount I'd expect from a decently designed OS vendor.
-### Criteria 1: Affordance

-How well does this design communicate that it's clickable?
+**Affordance:** How well does this design communicate that it's clickable?
 Does it communicate the extent of its hitbox well?
 Is the user drawn to interact with it in a certain way, and are all usages clearly communicated?
-### Criteria 2: Legibility

-Does this design stand out against its background?
+**Legibility:** Does this design stand out against its background?
 Is it easy to read the current state of the design?
 Does it depend heavily on factors that might disadvantage those with vision impairments?
-### Criteria 3: Predictability

-Can you tell what the design does just by looking at it?
+**Predictability:** Can you tell what the design does just by looking at it?
 Does it communicate grouping or mutual exclusivity well?
 Can you predict the result of clicking it ahead of time?
-### Criteria 4: Ergonomics

-Does this design use space well?
+**Ergonomics:** Does this design use space well?
 How much mouse movement does the design imply, and how much is required for it to work?

 ## Radio button designs